applitude/tic-tac-toe/README.md

 }
 ```
 Inside the function we can address the first problem.
 We know that cells has to be made, this can be done by creating a 2D array.
 But, this raises a problem, there are no 2D arrays in JavaScript.
 Because there are no 2D arrays in JavaScript we have chosen to create arrays inside of an array thus creating a makeshift "2D array".
 To do this we use the **.push()** function to "push" values inside of the array.

-Creating the board we first initialise a 1D array.
-Afterwards we create a for-loop for the X-axis, thereafter we nest another for-loop inside creating the Y-axis.
-Because we know that the board is square and, we know that in the game of Tic-Tac-Toe there are three columns, and three rows, therefore we can set both the condition to continue until it has run three times.
+Creating the board we first initialise a normal array.
+Afterwards we create a for-loop for the X-axis, then we nest another for-loop inside creating the Y-axis.
+Because we already know how many cells are needed inside a gaem of Tic-Tac-Toe (three columns, and three rows), we can set both the condition to continue until it has run three times (3^2).
 Everytime the X-axis for-loop runs it pushes a new array inside of the board.
 Everytime the Y-axis for-loop runs it pushes a default value inside the array inside of the x positioned array.
 At the end it return the newly created board.

 ```javascript
 function getInitialBoard(defaultValue) {